sryn623/sryn623/README.md

 ## 🚀 What I'm Currently Learning

-- Advanced machine learning techniques and best practices.
+- Advanced machine learning techniques and best practices
-- Model optimization for better performance in AI applications.
+- Model optimization for better performance in AI applications
-- 3D design workflows for creating realistic and immersive visuals.
+- 3D design workflows for creating realistic and immersive visuals
-- Generative AI for creating unique 3D assets and environments.
+- Generative AI for creating unique 3D assets and environments
-- Data preprocessing and feature engineering in AI projects.
+- Data preprocessing and feature engineering in AI projects
-- Version control with Git for collaborative AI/ML projects.
+- Version control with Git for collaborative AI/ML projects
-- 3D modeling, texturing, and animation with Blender for creative projects.
+- 3D modeling, texturing, and animation with Blender for creative projects

 ## 💡 Project Ideas & Interests